 Focus on these words: I know your heart better than you do.
-If your sin didn’t cloud your self-awareness so much, you would know that when temptations to sin come, you give space to them in your thoughts.
-Like a moth to a flame, you allow those desires to overtake you.
-And then, when you have mulled them over long enough, your thoughts give way to sinful action, which is mortally damaging to your soul.Turn instead to me, I am not your tempter, I am the only one who can deliver you from temptation.
+If sin did not cloud your self-awareness so much, you would know that when temptations to sin come, you give space to them in your thoughts.
+Like a moth to a flame, you allow those desires to overtake you, and then, when you have mulled them over long enough, your thoughts give way to sinful action, which is damaging to your soul.Turn instead to me; I am not your tempter; I am the only one who can deliver you from temptation.

-(1-7) I want you to be careful not to play favorites.
-My Son, in whom your true identity lies, doesn’t play favorites and it is to his glory.
-If you keep living by the world’s standards, you will be tempted to pay attention to the well-to-do among you.
+(1-7) Be careful not to treat some people better than others.
+My Son, in whom your true identity lies, does not play favorites.
+If you keep living by worldly standards, you will be tempted to pay attention to the well-to-do among you.
 When a celebrity comes into your church, you will invite him to sit at your table and visit; meanwhile you ignore the one standing off by himself or tell him to sit elsewhere.
-Don’t do that.
-How you distinguish between people reflects your sinful tendencies rather than the fact that they bear my image.
+Do not do that.
+How you distinguish between people reflects your sinful tendencies rather than the fact that everyone bears my image.
 Look at my Son Jesus; he spent his time with outcasts.
 He honored rejects.
-Don’t forget that the celebrities and the rich people are the ones who often treat you poorly and make life hard for you.
+Do not forget that the celebrities and the rich people are the ones who often treat you poorly and make life hard for you.

-(8-13) Don’t forget my golden rule, to love your neighbor like you love yourself.
-All of your life should flow from a desire to love me and love others.
+(8-13) Do not forget the golden rule to love your neighbor like you love yourself.[i]
+All your life should flow from a desire to love me and love others.
 When you treat one person better than another, you trample on my desires and what I expect from you.
-Don’t assume that just because you haven’t killed anyone that you are putting my Son on display.
-Even if you are faithful to your wife, don’t steal, and don’t murder—if you fail to love the way my Son loves, you’ve broken my standard.
-Yes, I am the one who gave the Ten Commandments, but my desire is not simply that you behave in a certain way, but that you live a life of other-centered love.
-So when you speak, speak grace; when you act, act mercy.
+Do not assume that just because you have not killed anyone that you are putting my Son on display.
+Even if you are faithful to your spouse, and do not steal or murder—if you fail to love the way my Son loves, you have broken my standard.
+Yes, I am the one who gave the Ten Commandments, but my desire is not simply that you behave in a certain way, but that you live a life of other-centered love, so when you speak, speak graciously; when you act, act mercifully.
 When you speak and act out of my perfect love, it will always win out over your imperfect judgment.

 (14-17) Sometimes, even though you say you are a Christian, your life does not reflect it.
-Just reading your Bible doesn’t mean you are saved.
+Just reading your Bible does not mean you are saved.
 Going to church every week is no proof that you are following me.
 When I grabbed ahold of you, I began to change you from the inside out.
 Your life began to bear fruit.
 There have been dry seasons and there have been plentiful seasons, but when you belong to me, there are buds on the vine.
-So when you see someone who needs something, you can love him by providing for his needs as well as telling him about me.
+When you see someone who needs something, you can love him by providing for his needs as well as telling him about me.
 I love him as a whole person and you are my hands and feet to a watching world.
 That is a full-orbed faith.

-(1) I want you to think hard about whether you want to teach my Word.
-This isn’t a calling for everyone.
-When you look around, you may see people teaching my word and think to yourself, “yeah, I could do that,” but beware.
-My servant Dietrich Bonhoeffer once said, “when Christ calls a man, he bids him to come and die.”
-I have higher expectations for those who teach my word; it is not an easy life.
+(1) Consider carefully whether you want to teach my Word.
+It is not a calling for everyone.
+When you look around, you may see people preaching and think, “Yeah, I could do that,” but beware.
+My servant Dietrich Bonhoeffer once said, “When Christ calls a man, he bids him to come and die.”[i]
+I have higher expectations for those who teach my Word; it is not an easy life.

 (5b-6) Little things you say might blow up in your face.
 All that is vile within you can flow out of your mouth and create a huge circle of damage.
 Yes, I gave you words, but when you speak poorly about me or others, it can ruin you.
 It is not too much to say that an uncontrolled tongue can wreck your career, your family, or your marriage.
 These death words come straight from the pit of hell.

 (7-8) I have created you with the intelligence to do amazing things.
-You can train all kinds of animals, you can create cities, and you can develop governments—but you cannot keep your tongue under wraps for very long.
+You can train all kinds of animals, you can create cities, and you can develop governments—but you cannot keep your tongue under wraps for long.
 When you lose control, you spew poison from your mouth and damage others.

-(17-18) My child, I want you to ponder this: My wisdom is countercultural.
+(17-18) Beloved, ponder this: My wisdom is countercultural.
 I want you to be undiluted by your own selfishness and worldliness.
-I want you to strive for peace in your relationships, even when it gets hard.
-The world says that it is okay for you to be rough; I want you to seek gentleness.
+Strive for peace in your relationships, even when it gets hard.
+The world says that it is okay for you to be rough around the edges, but I want you to practice gentleness.
 I have made you rational and capable of reason.
 I want you to think carefully, knowing that my Spirit dwells in you and sharpens your thought.
 Listen to others with interest.
-Rather than beating others down with your arguments, how about you build them up with gentle curiosity.
-When you find yourself disagreeing with others, be patient on merciful, just as I am with you.
-Don’t just pretend to love, be sincere.
-Don’t simply pretend to be fair, judge with impartiality.
+Rather than beating others down with your arguments, build them up with gentle curiosity.
+When you find yourself disagreeing with others, be patient and merciful, just as I am with you.
+Do not just pretend to love, be sincere.
+Do not simply pretend to be fair, judge with impartiality.
 You will be amazed how much righteousness and peace flows from your willingness to treat others with peace and gentleness.

-(1-5) My child, why do you bicker with others?
-Why do you fight?
-Because you are a double minded man.
+(1-5) Beloved, why do you bicker with others?
+You fight with others because you are double-minded.
 Your passions are all mixed up.
-You get it in your mind that you want something and so you do whatever it takes to get your way.
-You obsess about how easy your wife has it, so you make snide, underhanded comments.
+When you decide you want something, you do whatever it takes to get your way.
+You obsess about how easy your spouse has it, so you make snide, underhanded comments.
 You get sarcastic.
-Do you want to know why you don’t have what you want?
-I’ll tell you.
-You.
-Don’t.
-Ask.
+Do you want to know why you do not have what you want?
+I will tell you.
+You don’t ask.
 Rather than talking to me, you connive and manipulate to get your way.
-Is that how I created you to be?
+Is that how I created you?
 Remember what I told you at the beginning of the letter?
-You are a double minded man and too often you get focused on lesser things that you think you need.
-Don’t forget what I told you before, what you really need is me, not my gifts.
+Your doublemindedness leads you to focus on lesser things that you think you need.
+You primary need is me, not my gifts.
 My servant C.S.
 Lewis wrote, “Put first things first and you’ll get second things thrown in.
-Put second things first and you miss both first and second things.”
-When you mix up your passion for me with your passion for things I have created, it is like you are cheating on me.
+Put second things first and you miss both first and second things.”[i]
+When you confuse your passion for me with your desire for created things, it is like you are cheating on me.
 I want your whole heart, not just a part of it.
-You will have to decide, me or the world; you can’t have it both ways.
-I am a jealous husband and I will fight for what is my own.
+You have to decide between me and the world; you cannot have it both ways.
+I am a jealous God, and I will fight for what is my own.
 I made my Spirit to dwell inside of you because I love you.
-Don’t go looking for other lovers.
+Do not go looking for other lovers.